buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcPortsAndWaterwaysDomain/Entities/IfcLiquidTerminal.md

 # IfcLiquidTerminal

 A liquid terminal is a terminating or origination point for the transfer of liquid between distribution system(s). this is the point where the liquid distribution system interacts with the external environment.
-An example of this is a loading arm for the transfer of liquid from a docked vessel.
+An example of this is a loading arm for the transfer of liquid from a docked vessel.<!-- end of definition -->

 ## Attributes